colinleach/learning-track-doodles/kotlin/flowchart.md

 ## Some special features of Kotlin

 The Java syllabus is useful as a starting point for a Kotlin equivalent.
-However, Kotlin is a big, modern, multi-paradigm language with many features still absent from Java.
+However, Kotlin is a big, modern, multi-paradigm language with many features that are still absent from Java.

 This is a very preliminary list, which ~~may~~ will certainly need correction by someone with more experience of modern Java: